Newsman/PrestaShop-Newsman/README.md

-# PrestaShop-Newsman
+# PrestaShop-NewsMAN 1.6.x-1.7.x-1.8.x
-[Newsman](https://www.newsmanapp.com) plugin for PrestaShop.
-Sync your PrestaShop customers / subscribers to Newsman list / segments.

-This is the easiest way to connect your Shop with [Newsman](https://www.newsmanapp.com).
-Generate an API KEY in your [Newsman](https://www.newsmanapp.com) account, install this plugin and you will be able to sync your shop customers and newsletter subscribers with Newsman list / segments.
+Presenting the [NewsMAN](https://www.newsman.com) plugin designed for PrestaShop.
+Effortlessly synchronize your PrestaShop customers/subscribers with the NewsMAN list/segments.
+This offers the most straightforward way to integrate your store with NewsMAN.
+Generate an API KEY within your NewsMAN account, install the plugin, and efficiently synchronize your store's customers and newsletter subscribers with NewsMAN list/segments.

 # Installation